LGUG2Z/story/README.md

   * [Add](#add)
   * [Remove](#remove)
   * [Commit](#commit)

-# Overview
-`story` works as a layer on top of [meta](https://github.com/mateodelnorte/meta) to aid development, continuous integration, testing, container building and deployments when working with meta-repos containing a large number of inter-dependent `node` projects.

 # The .meta File
 There are two types of `.meta` files used by `story`, which are both supersets of the `.meta` file used by